autonomousvision/autonomousvision.github.io/_posts/2020-08-28-convolutional-occupancy-networks.md

 ![teaser image]({{ site.url }}/assets/posts/2020-08-28-convolutional-occupancy-networks/con_teaser.gif){: .align-center}

 3D reconstruction is a fundamental problem in computer vision with numerous applications, for example, autonomous driving and AR/VR.
-With the recent explosive development of deep neural networks, learning-based 3D reconstruction have gained more and more popularity.
+With the recent explosive development of deep neural networks, learning-based 3D reconstruction techniques have gained popularity.

-In our previous project [Occupancy Networks](http://www.cvlibs.net/publications/Mescheder2019CVPR.pdf) (ONet), we asked the question: "What is a good 3D represention in learning-based systems?"
-Compared to the explicit representations like point cloud, voxels and meshes, we have shown that implicit neural representations for 3D geometry do not require discretization of the 3D space (e.g. into voxels or points) and are able to represent 3D shapes at arbitrary resolution.
-See the comparison below, where the rightmost one is the reconstruction of the implicit representation.
+In our previous project [Occupancy Networks](http://www.cvlibs.net/publications/Mescheder2019CVPR.pdf) (ONet), we tried to answer the question: "What is a good 3D representation for learning-based systems?"
+We proposed to represent 3D geometry as the decision boundary of a classifier that learns to separate the object’s inside from outside.
+This yields a continuous implicit surface representation that can be queried at any point in 3D space.
+Watertight meshes can be then extracted in a simple post-processing step.
+Compared to explicit representations like point clouds, voxels and meshes, we have shown that this implicit neural representation does not require discretization of the 3D space (e.g. into voxels or points) and is able to represent 3D shapes at arbitrary resolution.
+See the comparison below, where the rightmost one is the reconstruction of our implicit model.

 ![3d reps]({{ site.url }}/assets/posts/2020-08-28-convolutional-occupancy-networks/3d-reps.png){: .align-center}

 ## The Challenge
-While this representation works well for single objects, we would also like to scale it up to __large scenes__.
-However, the existing approaches usually condition only on a global feature, which does not capture local information.
-As you can see below, ONet (left) fails to reconstruct such an indoor scene (right).
+While implicit representations have greatly improved 3D reconstruction of single objects, we would also like to scale such models to __large scenes__.
+However, existing approaches usually condition only on a global feature, which does not capture local information, and hence fail in reconstructing details.
+As you can see below, ONet (left) fails to reconstruct such an indoor scene on the right.
 <p style="text-align: center">
 <img src="{{ site.url }}/assets/posts/2020-08-28-convolutional-occupancy-networks/room_onet_gt.gif" width="100%" />
 </p>

-Therefore, in our recent ECCV 2020 spotlight paper [Convolutional Occupancy Networks](https://pengsongyou.github.io/conv_onet), we investigate how we can __scale up implicit 3D representations for large-scale scenes__ by incorporating the translation equivariant property of convolutional neural networks.
+Therefore, in our recent ECCV 2020 spotlight paper [Convolutional Occupancy Networks](https://pengsongyou.github.io/conv_onet), we investigate how we can __scale implicit 3D representations to large scenes__ by combining the benefits and inductive biases of classical convolutional neural networks (eg, translation equivariance) with implicit neural representations.

 How do we achieve this goal?

 ## Our Approach
 The idea is surprisingly simple.
 Given some kind of input, e.g. a sparse and noisy point cloud, we pass it through some feature extractor to acquire point-wise features.
-Then, we place the feature of every point onto a predefined feature volume according to their 3D coordinates.
+Next, we project and aggregate the point features into a pre-defined discrete 3D grid structure.
 <p style="text-align: center">
 <img src="{{ site.url }}/assets/posts/2020-08-28-convolutional-occupancy-networks/model_volume.svg" width="100%" />
 </p>

-The feature volume only contains local features from the sparse input points.
+So far, the feature volume only contains local features from the sparse input points.
 In order to acquire also global information, we apply a convolutional hourglass network (U-Net) to process the feature volume.
 Now, both local and global information have been integrated into the processed feature volume.

-Now, given any point in 3D space, we need to predict if it is occupied.
-To do so, we can pass the point's 3D point coordinate as well as a feature vector into a fully-connected network to make prediction.
-Unlike the original ONet that every point uses the same global feature, our method queries a feature for each point from the processed feature volume by trilinear interpolation.
+Our key observation is that given this discrete feature volume, the occupancy of any point in continuous 3D space can be determined by interpolating nearby features.
+Unlike in the original ONet where every point uses the same global feature, our method queries a feature for each point from the processed feature volume by trilinear interpolation.
 <p style="text-align: center">
 <img src="{{ site.url }}/assets/posts/2020-08-28-convolutional-occupancy-networks/model_comp.png" width="80%" />
 </p>

 This is basically the idea!
 In addition to the 3D feature volume, we also explore the use of canonical plane(s) to store features.
-If you are interested, please refer to the paper.
+If you are interested, please have a look at our paper.

 ## Does it work?